lulu150003/MachineLearningProject/README.md

 More detials and link to this project can be found here: https://nycdatascience.com/blog/student-works/forecasting-grocery-store-sales-using-machine-learning/

-Link to Kaggle competition can be found here: https://www.kaggle.com/c/rossmann-store-sales
+Link to Kaggle competition and access to files (train.csv, test.csv, sample_submission, store.csv) can be found here: https://www.kaggle.com/c/rossmann-store-sales